blackHatMonkey/RoboPhisher/docs/faq.rst

 ===========================

 -----------------------------------------------------------
-How to check wireless card compatibility with wifiphisher?
+How to check wireless card compatibility with RoboPhisher?
 -----------------------------------------------------------

 -------------------------------------------